hcilab/wams/DESIGN.md

 9. [ctags-patterns-for-javascript](
 https://github.com/romainl/ctags-patterns-for-javascript)

-    This packag` provides the necessary plugins to enable 'exuberant-ctags' for JavaScript.
+    This package provides the necessary plugins to enable 'exuberant-ctags' for JavaScript.

 ## Testing